jklamerus/local-api/README.md

 [![Node Version][node-image]][node-url]

 <img align="right" src="./docs/logo/logo.jpg">
 **LocalAPI** is a Node.js-based application that allows for running a fully functional API on the basis of definitions contained in a RAML file.
 LocalAPI also generates dummy data JSON files based on JavaScript templates.
-Example data is generated every time LocalAPI starts and is utilized as response body in the API module.
+Example data is generated every time LocalAPI starts and is utilized as responses in the API module.

 ## Tutorial